cardboard-iguana/cardboard-iguana.com/log/2022-03-16-itprotv-comptia-security-plus.md

 ### Cable Locks

-The most annoying anti-theft mechanism...
+The most annoying anti-theft mechanism…

 ### Locking Cabinets and Enclosures

-Apparently those built-in desk cabinets where computers are sometimes stored are called... "security computer cabinets".
+Apparently those built-in desk cabinets where computers are sometimes stored are called… "security computer cabinets".

 "Locking cabinets" refers specifically to filing cabinets and the like.